linzhenjian/AFPK_finder/README.md

 # AFLP_finder
-fast identify Animal FAS Like PKS (AFLP)s
+fast identify Animal FAS Like PKS (AFLP)s.
 It utilizes the t-Distributed Stochastic Neighbor Embedding (t-SNE) technique for dimensionality reduction, which is based on the alignment scores to a series of ketosynthase related Hidden Markov Model (HMM).
 The HDBSCAN clustering method is then employed to identify the possible AFLP clusters for each protein sequence input.

 ## Requirements